jaylong255/aws-vpc-setup/README.md

 4. Add all four subnets and save it.

 ### V. Create Route Tables
->A route table specifies how packets are forwarded between the subnets within your VPC, the internet, and your VPN connection.
+>A [Route Table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) specifies how packets are forwarded between the subnets within your VPC, the internet, and your VPN connection.
 1. Go to the "Route Tables" tab.
 You should already have a route table for the VPC.
 Name this something descriptive that follows the same convention as the rest of the infrastructure so you know what goes with what if you or the client builds more systems on this AWS account.
 2. Create a new route table.
 Click the "Create route table" button.
 Name it for the private subnet, so you can easily select it when working with private subnets.
 3. Select the VPC from the dropdown.